Planning an Effective Post Market Surveillance Program for Medical Devices

 The course will concentrate on European requirements, in particular the significantly increased PMS requirements under the MDR, but will also touch on US FDA expectations, and the links between PMS and vigilance reporting.
 In addition, under the MDR, transition periods differ, depending on the exact circumstance of device classification and notified body certification involved.
-This course will provide the knowledge to allow delegates to develop their own PMS strategies to meet future MDR requirements, and will include ample time for delegate interaction and discussion.
+This course will provide the knowledge to allow delegates to develop their own PMS strategies to meet MDR requirements and will include ample time for delegate interaction and discussion.

 Who should attend?

-Post market surveillance touches many functions within the medical device industry, so personnel from the following functions will benefit from the course:
+Post-market surveillance touches many functions within the medical device industry, so personnel from the following functions will benefit from the course: